Search Horseapple.com

 The tm

 I was asked why didn't I develop a crossover option for the M2Wtm system?
 Well why not indeed.
 I had some time and several guys were asking for it.
+Two Brothers used to have a crossover available on their cannister exhaust, but they are out of production now.
+No one else makes a crossover for the Valk.
 Everyone knows a crossover properly configured on a dual-exhaust system will enhance and smooth torque, and make more power.
 I didn't know it also mellows the sound out.
 Makes kind of a bigger-room, echo sort of effect.
 Like it has more depth.
 How cool!

 OK so I did it.
-I've delivered quite a few Crossfiretm systems now, and feedback is coming in.
-I received a dyno chart but it has a discrepancy so I think the best thing is for me to dyno my own bike once I get this system installed, that way I can document all the pertinent variables.
-Mike says he picked up 11 ponies with his Crossfire tm system, and about 10 ft-lbs of peak torque, compared to his stock exhaust.
+I've delivered hundreds of Crossfiretm systems now, and feedback is in.
+I received a dyno chart from a customer but it has a discrepancy so I'm not using it.
+I can't put a crossover on Deerslayer as I have a big air tank for my compressor system right there.
+I did build a crossover onto the custom exhaust I built for "George", my supercharged bobber show bike built by George Jackson.
+Mike says he picked up 11 ponies with his Crossfiretm system, and about 10 ft-lbs of peak torque, compared to his stock exhaust.
 His bike benefitted quite a bit from a better-breathing exhaust - looks like we nailed his bike's weak point pretty well.
 Now of course we can't guarantee your bike will respond the same - just too many variables involved.
 But a better breathing exhaust with scavenging and a crossover is one of the most cost-effective ways to get more punch out of your Valk.

-As for me - well I plan to get this CrossFiretm system set up on my bike - I'll have to start over with another set of cores and fit it in between customer orders.
 I've been surprised there has been so much interest considering I put this on my web page after they quit making the Valkyrie - I mentioned it once and holy cow apparently there's a lot of hot rodders out there who want the different sounds of my system as well as good power.
-Well you know what they say - the cobbler's kids go barefoot.

-Well here's some pics of the system.
-It involves significant changes to my design, to still support customer replacement of the glasspacks in case you're concerned about that .
-Which by the way you won't be doing anytime soon - I ran my original glasspack on the left side, about 60,000 miles after I first installed it - and it sounded the same as the right side which I replaced about 40,000 miles later due to a wreck.
+Here's some pics of the Crossfire system.
+It involves significant changes to my original design.
+What about glasspack replacement?
+Not an issue - these packs are made to muffle V8 car engines - they don't get hot enough to burn out on our small engines.
+I ran my original glasspack on the left side, about 60,000 miles after I first installed it - and it sounded the same as the right side which I replaced about 40,000 miles later due to a wreck.
 I sold that original used set to a buyer who wanted to save money - I told him all about it, when he got it he didn't say he could hear any difference either.
-And after making over 800 sets since '98 I have never been asked to sell replacement glasspacks except to guys who want to buy them up front in case I get hit by a truck.
-Hope they don't know something I don't.
+And after building over 1,500 custom Valkyrie exhaust systems since '98 I have only a handful of times been asked to sell replacement glasspacks - and then to guys who want to buy them up front in case I get hit by a truck.
+Hope they don't know something I don't!
+In my opinion, those buyers didn't need them either, as they didn't have objective measurements proving more sound (decibal meter) just the feeling it must be louder, like their old hot rods used to get.
+Accurate like a butt dyno...

-I don't recommend TromBonestm with CrossFiretm and stock covers as the Bones will protrude.
+I don't recommend, if you have stock covers, TromBonestm with CrossFiretm as the Bones will protrude.
 Though you wouldn't have that problem with aftermarket tips that are 2" or more longer than the Tourer / Standard stock tips.

 Cost of the CrossFiretm option - well I'm trying to keep it down, but it still is adding over a half day to the build time.
-So I'm limiting the extra cost to $120 for now and I'm thinking the build time will agree with that after a few more copies.
+So I'm limiting the extra cost to $120.

 Now back to the rest of the Mild2WILDtm Trombonetm Silencer Glasspacks story: